GD-VAEs: Geometric Dynamic Variational Autoencoders for Learning Nonlinear Dynamics and Dimension Reductions: Abstract

 \section{Abstract}

 We develop data-driven methods incorporating geometric and topological information to learn parsimonious representations of nonlinear dynamics from observations.
-We develop approaches for learning nonlinear state space models of the dynamics for general manifold latent spaces using training strategies related to Variational Autoencoders (VAEs).
+The approaches learn nonlinear state-space models of the dynamics for general manifold latent spaces using training strategies related to Variational Autoencoders (VAEs).
 Our methods are referred to as Geometric Dynamic (GD) Variational Autoencoders (GD-VAEs).
-We learn encoders and decoders for the system states and evolution based on deep neural network architectures that include general Multilayer Perceptrons (MLPs), Convolutional Neural Networks (CNNs), and Transpose CNNs (T-CNNs).
-Motivated by problems arising in parameterized PDEs and physics, we investigate the performance of our methods on tasks for learning low dimensional representations of the nonlinear Burgers equations, constrained mechanical systems, and spatial fields of reaction-diffusion systems.
-GD-VAEs provide methods for obtaining representations for use in diverse learning tasks involving dynamics.
+We learn encoders and decoders for the system states and evolution based on deep neural network architectures that include general Multilayer Perceptrons (MLPs), Convolutional Neural Networks (CNNs), and other architectures.
+Motivated by problems arising in parameterized PDEs and physics, we investigate the performance of our methods on tasks for learning reduced dimensional representations of the nonlinear Burgers Equations, Constrained Mechanical Systems, and spatial fields of Reaction-Diffusion Systems.
+GD-VAEs provide methods that can be used to obtain representations in manifold latent spaces for diverse learning tasks involving dynamics.